merle264/PitchPerfecto/README.md

 Music: "Louder Than the Liar | MAGA Trump Cult Liars" by John Lopker (CC BY 4.0) Link to License: https://creativecommons.org/licenses/by/4.0/

+This project includes the following libraries with their respective licenses:

+    GSON, JLayer, and MPAndroidChart - Apache License 2.0

+    JLibrosa - MIT License

+    JLayer - GNU LGPL